Builtin Functions

 value = workspace.load_value("my_key")Args

-key: string: The string key to look up.url: Optional member URL to load from (ignored when a command-line value exists for the key).path: Optional workspace path to identify the member.
-The member with the longest matching path prefix is used (ignored when a command-line value exists for the key).
+key: string: The string key to look up.url: Optional member URL to load from (ignored when a command-line value exists for the key).path: Optional namespace or workspace path to identify the store entry.
+For member paths, the member with the longest matching path prefix is used (ignored when a command-line value exists for the key).

 Returns